 I remember Mom’s smile, her suggestion, and knowing happily, that it was perfect.
 It was exactly what I’d wanted to say.
 And when it was finished, I thought it was the most beautiful thing I had ever seen.
 She helped me paint in the Monarch’s wings, and she helped me shape the tulips and daffodils just right.
 When dad got home from work, he attached a wooden stick under the top corner of the fabric and tied a string onto the rod so I could hang it on the wall.
 “Alleluia, Alleluia.”
 It said, “He has Risen.”

-What I knew even then, is that it is not a coincidence that the Resurrection of our Savior, and spring’s new life, happen simultaneously.
-It is a deliberate sign from our heavenly Father about who his son is, and what He did for us.
+What I knew even then, is that it is not a coincidence that the Resurrection of Jesus, and the new life of Spring happen simultaneously.
+It is a deliberate sign from God about who his son is, and what he did for us.
 Christ’s resurrection immediately follows the Passover and the Feast of First Fruits.
-As Jesus took all our sins to the cross that day to save us, his gift to us was our new life.
+As Jesus took all our sin to the cross that day to save us, his gift to us was our new life.
 Our eternal life.
 And it is that gift of His Grace that we celebrate in the glory of every new spring bud and butterfly.

-So earlier this week, I found myself in my garden in tears.
-I had thought that the two berry bushes I had planted last summer for Jude, (my precious grandson loves blackberries) had frozen and died.
+So earlier this week I found myself in my garden in tears.
+I was sure that the two berry bushes I had planted the last summer for Jude, (my precious grandson) had frozen and died.
 I prepared for the worst as I began my first day of spring garden clean up.
 My tears, however, came from the joy in finding new growth on both the bushes.
-As I stood there, so in love with Spring and praising God that Jude’s little bushes survived their first winter, I then thought how ridicules I must look and how stupid is was to be that happy about some garden plants.
+As I stood there, so in love with Spring and praising God that Jude’s little bushes survived their first winter, I realized how ridicules I must look and how dumb is was to be that happy about berry bushes.

-It was then that God spoke to my heart.
-He reminded me that I have understood the significance of spring and been in love with the glory of His creation all of my life.
+But it was then that God spoke to my heart by reminding me that I have understood the significance of Spring and been in love with the glory of His creation all of my life.
 “And that, my precious daughter,” He said, “Is why I gave you this garden.”